 Detailed learning objectives are provided for each session in the course.
+Exam questions are mapped to these learning objectives.

 Course Format

 The course emphasizes engaged and active learning through a variety of individual, interactive large group, and case-based small group learning activities as well as encounters in the Clinical Learning Center (CLC).
 Assessment materials emphasize the development of thinking skills through analysis of data and cases, including biostatistics and epidemiology and NBME/USMLE-type questions.
 Students are expected to self-assess their learning needs and set goals to address them with the aid of faculty and their learning groups.